-The first course of action is to bring the issues to the planner’s attention and make an appointment to discuss it with him or her.
-Be very wary of the planner that has no time to meet you and discuss your issues.
+Be very wary of the planner that has no time to meet you and discuss your concerns.

-There is no reason that the planner should be scheduling future work other than the required monitoring of existing investments until such time as a replacement planner is located by the client.
+There is no reason that your underperforming financial planner will schedule future work, other than the required monitoring of existing investments, until a replacement planner is appointed.

-A good planner will assist you preparing a simple one-page letter addressed to the product provider or administration service that is holding your assets and that will describe your intention to change financial adviser and will give the details of the new financial adviser such that the records can be redirected from the old financial planner to the new one.
+Your new financial planner will assist you in preparing a simple one-page letter addressed to the product provider or administration service that is holding your assets and will describe your intention to change financial planner and will give the details of the new financial planner to redirect correspondence.

-Literally, it is a matter of updating computer systems and records so that instructions can be passed between the product providers and the planners in an efficient manner.
+Usually, it is a matter of updating computer systems and records so that instructions can be handled efficiently.